markwk/writing-tracker/README.md

 This project has two main components:

 * writing-tracker.sh: script to track daily changes in a directory of plaintext files
+* report.py: simple python script to graphically plot latest stats with pandas and matplot
 * writing_data_analysis.ipynb: Jupyter notebook in Python to analysis of writing stats.

 ### Writing Tracker with Bash and Git